Milestone 2: Walls and Treasures

 d = (12.9895 - 0.42 * v) / (v + 0.0249221)

-Where d is the distance in centimeters and v is the voltage in volts.
-The Arduino ADC is a 10 bit ADC with a 5 V reference voltage, so given a raw reading x, the detected voltage is 5 / 1023 * x.
+is the voltage in volts.
+The Arduino ADC is a 10 bit ADC with a 5 V reference voltage, so given a raw reading x

 We tested our distance calculations by place the sensor in front of a wooden plank, and moving it back and forth while measuring the distance with a ruler.
 The sensor worked as expcected, and the above formulas produced the correct distance, within 1 cm.